openlibraryenvironment/reshare-library-configurations/util/harvester/README.md

 # Harvester configuration: How to write and push configuration files to the Harvester

 When executing the script [push-all.sh](push-all.sh) in a given directory, the script will find all XML files in that directory that match certain name patterns.
-The script will then push the files to the appropriate Harvester configuration end-points, while skipping files with configurations that the script finds already exist in the Harvester.
+The script will then push the files to the corresponding Harvester configuration end-points while skipping files with configurations that the script finds already exist in the Harvester.

 The script looks at the file names to decide what Harvester end points to POST or PUT the different configuration files to, so following conventions must be used when creating config files: